Category Archives: South Africa

 On finally checking in - a process managed by a local patron from the bar in the tender's absence - we were escorted to Room 8, a corner room which overlooked the town's main crossroad, and we were delighted with the hardwood floors, the old-world 4-poster bed and in-room basin (with the rest of the facilities shared and accessible from the landing).

-Opening our windows we could hear that the Bathurst Arms across the road was rather festive so, after having an obligatory Guinness in the Pig and Whistle (for Indexing purposes), we made our way to see what was going on.
+Opening our windows we could hear that the Bathurst Arms across the road was rather festive so, after having an obligatory Guinness in the Pig and Whistle (to log on our Guinness Index), we made our way to see what was going on.

 The pub was full to bursting, with an open mic style live music show drawing and holding the patrons.
 Some were more conventionally talented than others, but the small crowd cheered all gamely and sang along whenever the words were known.
 No doubt both the brave showmanship and the good spirits were fuelled by house beers sold in quarts.